Skip to Content

 You can see the step by step pictures in the half double crochet herringbone moss stitch tutorial if you fancy studying them or you can watch the short video tutorial to get the hang of it too –

-Watch the Herringbone Crochet Moss Stitch in the Round Video Tutorial here.
+Herringbone Moss Stitch Video Tutorial

-The Headband Tension and Sizing Options
+The Headband Gauge and Sizing Options

 The Herringbone Moss Stitch Headband come in sizes Toddler (Child, Teen, Adult) but as I said is completely customisable to suit whoever you’re making it for!
 See the sizing chart below for measurements.

-Tension for the main stitch is 8 sts and 9 rounds of Hhdc moss stitch = 4in by 4in using a 9/Nmm hook, or size needed to obtain correct tension.
+Gauge for the main stitch is 8 sts and 9 rounds of Hhdc moss stitch = 4in by 4in using a 9/Nmm hook, or size needed to obtain correct tension.

 SizeTo fit head circumference (cm)Finished headband circumference (cm)Finished headband height (cm)